dfunckt/django-rules/README.rst

-Predicates can do pretty much anything with the given arguments, but must always return ``True`` if the condition they check is true, ``False`` otherwise. ``rules`` comes with several predefined predicates, mostly useful when dealing with authorization in Django, that you may read about later on in `API Reference`_.
+Predicates can do pretty much anything with the given arguments, but must always return ``True`` if the condition they check is true, ``False`` otherwise. ``rules`` comes with several predefined predicates that you may read about later on in `API Reference`_, that are mostly useful when dealing with `authorization in Django`_.

 Setting up rules